isomerpages/moe-zhonghuapri/_departments/Science/Science.md

 The Science department aims to:

-1.       provide our pupils with first-hand opportunities to physically Inquire, Discover and Explore Science through a variety of teaching strategies/approaches and stimulating activities.
+1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; provide our pupils with first-hand opportunities to physically Inquire, Discover and Explore Science through a variety of teaching strategies/approaches and stimulating activities.&nbsp;&nbsp;

-2.       provide pupils with basic scientific terms and concepts to help them understand themselves and the world around them
+2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; provide pupils with basic scientific terms and concepts to help them understand themselves and the world around them

-3.       provide pupils with opportunities to develop skills, habits of mind and attitudes necessary for scientific inquiry thus Applying Science to the world they live in
+3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; provide pupils with opportunities to develop skills, habits of mind and attitudes necessary for scientific inquiry thus Applying Science to the world they live in

-4.       equip pupils with ethics and attitudes hence allowing them to make informed decisions and take responsible actions towards the environment they live in
+4.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; equip pupils with ethics and attitudes hence allowing them to make informed decisions and take responsible actions towards the environment they live in